Advice

 Ankle support

 Getting this part right can be a little tricky.
 Hiking shoes typically have far more ankle support than trail shoes, but the lack of flexibility will force you to move at a slow pace.
-The Lone Peak shoes have minimal ankle support.
-In fact, they have less than most other trail runners available right now and you need to evaluate your shoes based on your own needs.
+The Lone Peak has minimal ankle support.
+In fact, they have less than most other trail runners available right now and you need to evaluate based on your own needs.

 Tip: unless you’re confident in your body’s ability to soak up the effects of difficult terrain pick a pair of trail runners that offer a medium level of ankle support.
 Here are a few examples:

-• Salomon X Ultra GTX shoes (great review by Jake, highly recommended)
+• Salomon X Ultra GTX (great review by Jake, highly recommended)

 • Hoka One One Challenger ATR 6